Domain Adaptive and Generalizable Network Architectures and Training Strategies for Semantic Image Segmentation: Introduction

 \section{Introduction}

 \IEEEPARstart{I}{n} the last few years, neural networks have achieved overwhelming performance on many computer vision tasks.
-However, they require a large amount of annotated data in order to be trained properly.
+However, they require a large amount of annotated data to be trained properly.
 For semantic image segmentation, annotations are particularly costly as every pixel has to be labeled.
 For instance, it takes 1.5 hours to annotate a single image of Cityscapes~\cite{cordts2016cityscapes} while it is even 3.3 hours for adverse weather conditions~\cite{sarkadis2021acdc}.
-In order to avoid the annotation effort of the target domain, where the network should be deployed, the network can instead be trained on a source dataset with existing or cheaper annotations such as automatically labeled synthetic data~\cite{ros2016synthia, richter2016playing}.
+To avoid the annotation effort of the target domain, where the network should be deployed, the network can instead be trained on a source dataset with existing or cheaper annotations such as automatically labeled synthetic data~\cite{ros2016synthia, richter2016playing}.
 However, neural networks are usually sensitive to domain shifts.
 Therefore, domain generalization (DG) methods utilize specific training strategies to improve the domain robustness so that the network better generalizes from the source to unseen target domains.
 In unsupervised domain adaptation (UDA), the network is additionally adapted to the known target domain using unlabeled target images.

-In the following, we introduce our enhanced UDA and DG framework.
-It consists of a network architecture specifically tailored for domain robustness, several training strategies to avoid overfitting to the source domain, and a multi-crop/multi-resolution framework to enable context-aware high-resolution UDA and DG.
+In the following, we introduce our enhanced UDA\&DG framework.
+It consists of a network architecture specifically tailored for domain robustness, several training strategies to avoid overfitting to the source domain, and a multi-crop/-resolution framework to enable context-aware high-resolution UDA and DG.